Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Background and Related Work

-From a methodological standpoint, prior efforts to model path selection dynamics have navigated a trade-off between abstraction and specificity.
-Foundational work in selfish routing has used the classic Wardrop model to analyze static traffic distributions, their efficiency (often termed the Price of Anarchy), and convergence properties ~\cite{wardrop:52:theoretical}.
-However, these models cannot appropriately represent the congestion-control dynamics central to our analysis.
-At the other end of the spectrum, applied research in Multipath TCP, such as the design of protocols like LIA and OLIA, captures oscillatory phenomena but relies on ad-hoc reasoning and experimental validation, limiting its generality ~\cite{khalili:13:mptcp}.
-Our work adopts the axiomatic method, first applied to congestion control by Zarchy et al., as a compelling alternative that balances these extremes ~\cite{zarchy:19:axiomatizing}.
-This aligns with a broader research program that has successfully applied axiomatic reasoning to other areas in computer science, including routing protocols and recommendation systems ~\cite{blanton:17:life}.
+This transfer of agency to the edge, however, reintroduces the classic stability challenge: uncoordinated, greedy decisions by self-interested agents can trigger persistent load oscillations.
+Existing literature addresses this instability primarily through two oscillation-suppression paradigms.
+Centralized approaches, such as SDN-based traffic engineering, prevent greedy behavior by computing and installing stable global traffic distributions~\cite{jain2013b4}.
+End-host approaches, conversely, modify agent logic to induce stability without coordination, often by introducing inertia or randomization into path switching~\cite{khalili2013mptcp,raiciu2011improving}.
+While effective at preventing instability, these works do not quantify the performance characteristics of the system when oscillations do occur.

-Finally, our work is distinguished from prior theoretical analyses of multi-path routing, such as the work by Wang et al. on the 'cost of not splitting in routing' ~\cite{dong:18:pcc}.
-Their research captures the difference in network utility between selecting a single path versus concurrently using multiple paths.
-However, our work differs in several key aspects: we investigate the dynamic evolution of traffic rates rather than static allocations; we evaluate performance using a suite of axioms rather than a single utility metric; and our comparison is between a system with path selection and one with pre-determined paths, rather than between different modes of path selection.
+From a methodological standpoint, prior efforts to model these dynamics typically sacrifice either congestion detail or analytical generality.
+Foundational work in selfish routing uses the Wardrop model to analyze static traffic distributions and their efficiency (Price of Anarchy)~\cite{correa2004selfish}, but these models cannot capture the window-based dynamics of congestion control.
+Conversely, applied research in Multipath TCP (e.g., LIA, OLIA) captures oscillatory phenomena but relies heavily on heuristic-driven design and experimental validation, limiting its theoretical reach~\cite{khalili2013mptcp}.